Litecrafty/Hexeract/README.md

 # Features
 - [X] Native perfomance (D Programming Language).
 - [X] Better memory management.
+- [X] It does not use a main tick, with the possibilities of concurrency of modern programming languages, this is no longer necessary
 - [ ] Allow multiple nodes sharing the same world.
 - [ ] All vanilla server features.
 - [X] Easy to use
 - [ ] Server side plugin and mod API (Send mod textures and models from server to client)
 - [x] More soon™ We have some crazy ideas... ;)

-# Node distribution example
+# Multi-node world sharing
 Each server will load necessary chunks, but not the entire world.
+Every user and chunk on the network is assigned a timestamp – the date and time when it was created.
+When a [network split](https://en.wikipedia.org/wiki/Netsplit) occurs, two users with on each side are free to use the same chunk or nick, but when the two sides are joined, only one can survive.
+Although this prevents desynchronization, it can lead to loss of changes, so it is more advisable to have stable nodes.
 Using graph theory, would be something like this:

 <img src="https://i.imgur.com/EILD6bY.png" width="300">